Jrayp/Moku/README.md

 * __map__ <kbd>Table</kbd> - A moku map.
 * __map_world_x__ <kbd>Integer</kbd> - Current pixel x in world cooridnates of maps lower left corner.
 * __map_world_y__ <kbd>Integer</kbd> - Current pixel y in world cooridnates of maps lower left corner.
-* __test_world_x__ <kbd>Integer</kbd> - Pixel x in world cooridnates we are testing for.
+* __test_world_x__ <kbd>Integer</kbd> - Pixel x in world coordinates we are testing for.
-* __test_world_y__ <kbd>Integer</kbd> - Pixel y in world cooridnates we are testing for
+* __test_world_y__ <kbd>Integer</kbd> - Pixel y in world coordinates we are testing for

 _RETURNS_
 * __within_dimensions_flag__ <kbd>Boolean</kbd> - True if within dimensions, false otherwise.

 ### moku.neighbor_coords(x, y, dir)
 Returns the coordinates of a supplied origin cells neighbor.
 The neighbor is specified by use of the `dir` argument.
 This argument is an integer that corresponds to one of the 8 directions on a (simple) compass, starting at 1 for north and continuing in clock-wise fashion to 8 for north-west.
-Moku provides an improvised "enum" table for direction, acessable with `moku.dir.[DIRECTION]` for convinience.
+Moku provides an improvised "enum" table for direction, accessible with `moku.dir.[DIRECTION]`, for convinience.

-Note that this calculation is independent of any moku map It is not guarenteed that the returned value is within the bounds of whatever map you may be using it for.
+Note that this calculation is independent of any moku map.
+It is not guarenteed that the returned value is within the bounds of whatever map you may be using it for.

 Example: